With an integration that uses local communications, your POS app and the terminal communicate with each other over your local network:

 Set up a shared key

 To prevent others from being able to read messages sent between your POS app and the payment terminal, you need to encrypt the communications.
 For that, you first need to create a key passphrase and share it with Adyen.
-Both your code (or the Adyen GitHub library you're using) and the terminal will apply a key derivation function to the passphrase, and use the resulting key material to encrypt communications.
+Both your code (or the Adyen GitHub library you are using) and the terminal will apply a key derivation function to the passphrase, and use the resulting key material to encrypt communications.

 You can create a shared key manually in your Customer Area or with an API call.
 For both options, you can set up the shared key at the company, merchant, store, or terminal level.
 If your use case does not specifically require it, we recommend setting up a shared key at the highest possible level.
 For more information, see Settings at different levels and Inheritance of settings.